nathaniel-o/uc_ensemble/plugins/drinks-plugin/modules/drinks-search/MODES-DOCUMENTATION.md

-# Drinks Search Class - MODE Documentation
+# MODE Reference - Technical Specifications

-This document provides detailed information about each MODE in the `DrinksSearch` class, including:
+**Detailed technical documentation for DrinksSearch class methods**

+This document provides:
-- Which files call each method
+- Input/output specifications for each MODE
-- Example input arguments ($args[])
-- Example output structure
+- Example data structures
+- Use case details
+- Caller references

+**See PROGRAM-FLOWS.md for frontend flow documentation.**

 ---